runatlantis/atlantis/runatlantis.io/docs/using-atlantis.md

 # Using Atlantis

-Atlantis handle commands via pull request comments.
+Atlantis triggers commands via pull request comments.
 ![Help Command](./images/pr-comment-help.png)

 ::: tip
 You can use following executable names.
 * `atlantis help`
   * `atlantis` is executable name.
-You can configure by [Executable Name](/docs/server-configuration.html#executable-name)
+You can configure by [Executable Name](/docs/server-configuration.html#executable-name).
 * `@GithubUser help`
   * `@GithubUser` is the VCS host user which you connected to Atlantis by user token.
 :::